 9. The effects for being in the 85th percentile exist for both English and Math, but the effects for English lasted longer.

 My 13 year old son provided the best summary of this research.
-I asked him what he would think if I told him that being in the 85th percentile on his VIrginia Standards of Learning test meant he was more likely to go to a higher quality college, live in a better neighborhood and earn a higher salary.
-He said "My reaction would be 'Here's twenty bucks, now let me see my future!'"
+I asked him what he would think if I told him that being in the 85th percentile on his Virginia Standards of Learning test meant he was more likely to go to a higher quality college, live in a better neighborhood and earn a higher salary.
+He said "My reaction would be 'Here's the money, now let me see my future!'"
 I didn't charge him. : - )

 85th percentile Study: The economic value of higher teacher quality